Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/memory.md

 including how, why and when to make your own, as well as better ways to access them, but since we only need to write this line once, this is the easiest way to do it.

-We could store the result of `stdin()` in a variable, however, we only use this once and then we're done with it, so, off the back of the function call, we can call immediately call `.lines()`.
+We could store the result of `stdin()` in a variable, however, we only use this once, and then we're done with it, so, off the back of the function call, we can call immediately call `.lines()`.
 This is a method (a special type of function that belongs specifically to some other thing, in this case it belongs to the handle for stdin).
 In the example below I've put this on a new line for legibility, but you don't _need_ to do this.